 These are headlamps that are powered by rechargeable lithium-ion batteries.
 Most of these lamps come with a USB cable that can be used to recharge the lamp using a laptop or wall charger.
 The advantages of these headlamps are that they are eco-friendly and they save you the cost of constantly replacing batteries.
 Additionally, such headlamps are bright, reliable, and durable.
 However, these lamps are a bit expensive.

 Headlamps use different battery types to achieve their lighting needs.
 Some use rechargeable lithium-ion batteries, while others use disposable alkaline batteries.
 Some have a long-lasting battery life of more than 20 hours, while others have a battery life of as low as two hours.
-When choosing a headlamp, ensure you choose a light that has a reliable battery life depending on the intended usage.
-Also, ensure you carry extra batteries in your backpack if your headlamp is for camping or hiking.
+When choosing a headlamp, ensure you choose a light that has a reliable charge life depending on the intended usage.
+You don’t want your charge lifespan to leave you in the dark, even if you’re just working in your garage, so look for a headlamp that can last you at least 3-4 hours.
+It’s also a good idea to opt for a product that charges quickly so your headlamp is ready to use again ASAP.

 Lumen is the unit of measurement of brightness that comes from the light source.
-While this is an essential factor, lumen doesn’t affect the quality of the beam pattern.
+The higher the lumen count, the better the amount of light produced by the headlamp.
+On average, you’ll find budget-friendly headlamps with anywhere from 100 to 180 lumens; mid-level headlamps can offer 200 to 400 lumens.
+If you’re looking for the highest brightness, you can opt for as many as 650 lumens.
+While this is an essential factor, just remember that lumen doesn’t affect the quality of the beam pattern.
 It only describes the total sum of light striking a given direction.
 This means that two headlamps with the same lumens can have different light quality.
-Therefore, you shouldn’t base your selection of the best headlamp solely on lumens.
-However, the higher the lumen count, the better the amount of light produced by the headlamp.

 Every headlamp has a specified beam distance.
 This specifies the brightness of the headlamp and the ability of the lens to focus.
 Most manufacturers indicate the highest possible output when the headlamp is in spot mode and a low measurement when in close-proximity mode.
 Always check both numbers to find a headlamp with medium settings, as it will provide a better battery life.